Corporate Banking

 Accounts in Control

-Designing the Payment Tags Account System for Coronation Merchant
+Designing the Payment Tags Account System for Coronation Merchant Bank turning a spreadsheet-dependent corporate workflow into a secure, real-time virtual account management portal.Bank

 The Impact at a Glance